llazzaro/chess_configurations/README.rst

 mkvirtualenv chess_configuration
 pip install git+https://github.com/llazzaro/chess_configurations.git

-After all installation is done in the virtualenv a new command will be available to generate configurations.
+After all installation done, a new command will be available to generate chess configurations.

 How to use
 --------

 workon chess_configuration
-configurations -m 7 -n 7 --pieces_types=K,Q,B,R
+configurations -m 7 -n 7 --pieces=K,Q,B,R

 Unit test execution
 --------